MoserMarco/TVControlHub/README.md

 ---

 ## Project Structure
-The project is made of two main components:
+The project is made of three main components:

-1. **Software Launcher** – Installed on the laptop
+1. **Software Launcher** – Installed on the laptop to manage applications and handle keyboard commands
+2. **CommandListener** – Installed on the PC connected to the TV, this application listens for incoming commands over the network and simulates keyboard input accordingly
-2. **Remote Control** – A web page accessible within the home network
+3. **Remote Control** – A web page accessible within the home network to send commands remotely

 ---